protocolbuffers/protobuf/docs/csharp/proto2.md

-Proto2 support in Google.Protobuf is finally here!
-This document outlines the new changes brought about by this initial release of proto2 support.
-The generated code and public API associated with proto2 is experimental and subject to change in the future.
-APIs may be added, removed, or adjusted as feedback is received.
+As part of the 3.10 release of Google.Protobuf, proto2 support has been reimplemented.
+This document outlines the new changes brought about by this experimental rerelease of proto2 support.
+This does not break existing proto3 support and users may continue to use proto3 features without changing their current code.
+Again the generated code and public API associated with proto2 is experimental and subject to change in the future.
+APIs for proto2 may be added, removed, or adjusted as feedback is received.
-Generated code may also be modified, adding, removing, or adjusting APIs as feedback is received.
+Generated code for proto2 may also be modified by adding, removing, or adjusting APIs as feedback is received.

+### Enabling proto2 features

+For information about specific proto2 features, please read the [proto2 language guide](https://developers.google.com/protocol-buffers/docs/proto).

+Much like other languages, proto2 features are used with proto2 files with the syntax declaration `syntax = "proto2";`.
+However, please note, proto3 is still the recommended version of protobuf and proto2 support is meant for legacy system interop and advanced uses.

 # Generated code

 ### Messages

 Messages in proto2 files are very similar to their proto3 counterparts.
-However, they have some added properties and methods to handle field presence.
+They expose the usual property for getting and setting,  but they also include properties and methods to handle field presence.

-A normal single value proto2 fields will have a normal property for getting and setting, as well as a `HasValue` property for checking presence, and a `Clear` method for clearing the value.
+For `optional`/`required` field XYZ, a `HasXYZ` property is included for checking presence and a `ClearXYZ` method is included for clearing the value.

 ```proto
 message Foo {